AguaClara/aide/reports/AIDE_Summer2018report_Draft2.md

 # AIDE: AguaClara Infrastructure Design Engine

+**Ian's Comments:** I would update the description of AIDE to something more like "A design tool that interfaces with CAD software to produce hydraulic designs of water treatment plants"

 AIDE is a Fusion 360 add-in that produces the hydraulic design and building documentation for a water treatment plant, depending on the water demand of the community that will be using the plant.

 The AIDE project was started with the intention of replacing the Design Team, an AguaClara subteam that was responsible for manually adjusting the designs of AguaClara plants.
 With a software tool, the process of designing a plant becomes much faster and requires less manpower.
 Also, AIDE can be *distributed to/improved by* anyone in the world with an internet connection, fulfilling AguaClara's devotion to open source technology.

+**Ian's Comments:** Give a brief description of previous AIDE teams and the work they did.

 ## How AIDE works